LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 .. admonition:: Note

    Do HTTP requests and responses feel unfamiliar?
-Do you remember what a query string is?
    If you're feeling rusty on these topics, it's a good idea to brush up now, as routing requires a foundational understanding of HTTP data transfer.

    Here's our `introduction to HTTP <https://education.launchcode.org/intro-to-professional-web-dev/chapters/http/index.html>`__ for reviewing the concepts.